Corydalidae

+Distribution

 The eastern dobsonfly, Corydalus cornutus, is the most well-known North American species among the dobsonflies.
 These genera have distinctive elongated mandibles in males and form the subfamily Corydalinae.
 The genera in which the males have normal mandibles, called fishflies, form the subfamily Chauliodinae.
 The summer fishfly, Chauliodes pectinicornis, is perhaps the best-known of these in North America; its immense mating swarms in the Upper Mississippi River region fill the air on a few summer nights each year much like mayflies in certain regions of Europe, leaving millions of carcasses to be cleaned up the next day.